Homemade Blueberry Muffins Recipe

 Why This Recipe Works

-There are a lot of blueberry muffin recipes out there, but this one is simple and dependable.
-It makes a slightly smaller batch, and doesn’t require yogurt or buttermilk…just basic pantry ingredients.
-The muffins are soft, not too sweet, and full of fresh blueberry flavor.
-They’re perfect for breakfast, but just as good in the afternoon with a cup of coffee.
+There are plenty of blueberry muffin recipes to choose from, but this one is simple and dependable.
+It uses basic pantry ingredients and comes together easily, without the need for yogurt or buttermilk.
+The muffins bake up soft and tender, with just the right amount of sweetness and plenty of fresh blueberry flavor.
+They’re just as nice for breakfast as they are in the afternoon with a cup of coffee.

 homemade blueberry muffins recipe in tulip wrappers 2022